ploratran/SuperDuperDrive/README.md

  - To connect these model classes with database data, implement MyBatis mapper interfaces for each of the model types.
 These mappers should have methods that represent specific SQL queries and statements required by the functionality of the application.
 They should support the basic CRUD (Create, Read, Update, Delete) operations for their respective models at the very least.
 You can place these classes in (you guessed it!) the `mapper` package.

 ### **The Front-End**
-Your tech lead has done a thorough job developing HTML templates for the required application pages.
-They have included fields, modal forms, success and error message elements, as well as styling and functional components using Bootstrap as a framework.
 You must edit these templates and insert Thymeleaf attributes to supply the back-end data and functionality described by the following individual page requirements:

 1. Login page
 - [x] Everyone should be allowed access to this page, and users can use this page to login to the application.